'Do something:' Harris' rapid rise driven by call to action

 Harris, then working for the city attorney, challenged her former boss, San Francisco District Attorney Terence Hallinan.
 He backed legalization of medical marijuana and other progressive issues.
 But critics questioned his priorities.
 Harris tacked right on the issues to run against him, pledging to be tough on crime and repair relationships with police.

 Harris had the backing of monied donors, but the public barely knew her.
 So she used an ironing board as a pop-up table outside grocery stores to meet voters.
-She promised to bring more attention to domestic violence cases and to Black mothers who had lost their children to homicide.
-Both were issues she felt Hallinan was neglecting.
+She promised to bring more attention to domestic violence cases and to Black mothers who had lost their children to homicide, issues she felt Hallinan was neglecting.

 Debbie Mesloh, a longtime friend and adviser, said Harris cut her teeth in that first race, learning lessons that she would carry into national politics.
 Harris faced both the scrutiny of her personal life and the resistance to her rise as she raced past rivals from more well-connected families.